intarchboard/e-impact-report/draft-iab-ws-environmental-impacts-report.md

   purposes may be misused to cause denial-of-service or other types of attacks.

+* Avoiding the use of crypto assets where other mechanisms suffice.

 # IANA Considerations

 This document has no IANA actions.

 # Position Papers